Available August 13, 2016

 Then Cam meets Somchai, who turns out to be a better friend than all of his friends at home combined.
 He meets Nok, the shy massage therapist who teaches him about doing good deeds for others.
 He begins to fall in love.
 With her gentle smile.
 With the slow, peaceful rhythm of life in Laos.

 Nok’s brother Seng longs to do something useful.
-To save his sister from the knife’s edge of poverty.
-To … Continue reading
+To save his sister from the knife’s edge of … Continue reading

 Since You’ve Been Gone